simondlevy/MulticopterSim/README.md

 If you like to program in C++ and want to avoid the potential slowdown of socket communications, you can modify the behavior of the <b>PhantomLocal</b> pawn by modifing the ```getMotors``` method of the [LocalThread](https://github.com/simondlevy/MulticopterSim/blob/master/Simulator/Source/MultiSim/threads/LocalThread.hpp) class.
-Currently this method just ignores the joystick input and vechile state and runs the motors at 60%, but by modifying the method you can implement your own flight-control algorithms in C++.
+Currently this method just ignores the joystick input and vechile state and runs the motors at 60%.
+By modifying the method you can implement your own flight-control algorithms in C++.
 The [HackflightLocalThread](https://github.com/simondlevy/MulticopterSim/blob/master/Simulator/Source/MultiSim/threads/HackflightLocalThread.hpp) shows how to do this using the [Hackflight](https://github.com/simondlevy/Hackflight) flight-control code.